markwoodhall/clj-ravendb/README.md

 The tests for this project run agaist a cloud hosted RavenDB 3.0 instance at [RavenHQ](http://www.ravenhq.com) and use an OAuth version of the client.

-All functonality has been tested against RavenDB 2.5 as well.
+All functionality has been tested against RavenDB 2.5 as well.

 ## License